boto/boto3/docs/source/guide/s3-example-bucket-policies.rst

 Retrieve a bucket policy
 ========================

-Retrieve a bucket's policy by calling the AWS SDK for Python ``get_bucket_policy`` method.
+Retrieve a bucket's policy by calling the AWS SDK for Python :py:meth:`~S3.Client.get_bucket_policy` method.
 The method accepts a parameter that specifies the bucket name.

 .. code-block:: python